Writing copy is tough.

 Once you’ve agitated the problem, then — and only then — should you start your pitch.
 This strategy will teach you the best way to present your offering and persuade readers to complete your call-to-action.

-Tactic 18: Match Their Gain / Prevention Mindset
+Tactic 25: Match Their Promotion / Prevention Mindset

 Why are people completing your call-to-action?
 Are they trying to gain something or prevent something?